newtdes/newtdes.github.io/_pages/about.md

 My journey at HKUST that leads to that many majors is unpredictable and lucky, but I feel fortunate to have the support of my family and a group of nice and supportive friends around :).
 Probably I should have a page for my friends in my website.

-My current hobbies that I figure it out are mainly about Statistical Learning and Finance.
-I am interested in doing research about applications of machine learning in investment, and in finance in general.
-I am also interested in other ML-related topics: for example, I am also exploring recommendation systems.
+My current hobbies that I figure it out are mainly about Statistical Learning and Quant Finance.
+For Quant Finance, I am involved in an options pricing project with Prof. Carsten Chong.
+For Statistical Learning, I am working on recommender systems with the intention of making it my final year thesis, as well as collaborating with my friend on a project about learning users' utility through interaction algorithms.
+Both are supervised by Prof. Raymond Wong.

 My hobbies (that do not relate to academics at all :P) is to watch movies, read books (that not so many people read :P), and learn languages.
 Currently, I am learning Mandarin（國語）and Cantonese（廣東話）although my Cantonese does not get any better.